S. H. Sarma: World War II

-After Victory over Japan Day in August 1945, Kumaon was made a part of the 37th minesweeping flotilla and assigned minesweeping duties in the Strait of Malacca and the Singapore Strait.
-In September, Sarma on board the Kumaon participated in Operation Zipper and was present in Singapore during the Japanese surrender ceremony.
-In early 1946, the 56th Services Selection Board was set up at Lonavla to screen the RINR and Royal Indian Naval Volunteer Reserve (RINVR) officers for a permanent commission in the RIN.
+After Victory over Japan Day in August 1945, Kumaon was made a part of the 37th Minesweeping Flotilla and assigned minesweeping duties in the Strait of Malacca and the Singapore Strait.
+In September, Sarma and Kumaon participated in Operation Zipper and was present in Singapore during the Operation Tiderace theJapanese surrender ceremony.
+In early 1946, the 56th Services Selection Board was set up at Lonavla to screen the RINR and Royal Indian Naval Volunteer Reserve (RINVR) officers for a permanent commission in the Royal Indian Navy.